JBroks/Billie_Eilish_Website/README.md

 **User Story 10:**

 - Solution: Tour section of the website contains a list of upcoming events with detail information about venue and button that will re-direct user to external website of a ticket vendor.

+### Unresolved bugs

+On some displays background photos are cropped due to use of 'cover' setting in the background-size property.

+Another issue related to images was the fact that I was unable to find a high quality image that could be used as a background photo for the main page and title section of the remaining pages.
+The main photo was replaced with a slightly better quality picture, however it still could be improved.

 ## Deployment